Reviewed by Jason B. Anari, MD, Theresa C. McIntosh, MSN, CRNP, Emily Stegonshek, BSN, MSN, CRNP

 Non-surgical scoliosis interventions

-Many patients with mild idiopathic scoliosis do well without surgery and may only need to be regularly monitored by a physician to make sure the curve doesn't worsen.
-Monitoring may include regular observation, X-rays and lab tests.
+Many patients with mild idiopathic scoliosis do well without surgery and may only need to be regularly monitored by a physician to ensure their curve doesn't worsen.
+Monitoring may include regular observation and X-rays.

 For a child with a spinal curve less than 25 degrees, ongoing monitoring by a pediatric orthopedist is generally recommended.
 If doctors document the child's spinal curves are worsening, back bracing may be recommended.

-Braces are generally used for spinal curves between 25 and 40 degrees in children with significant growth remaining; in rare circumstances, bracing is used in larger or smaller curves.
+Braces are generally used for spinal curves between 25 and 45 degrees in children with significant growth remaining.
+In rare circumstances, bracing is used in larger or smaller curves.
 When scoliosis exceeds 45-50 degrees, surgical correction is usually necessary.

 There are several surgical options to correct idiopathic scoliosis.
-Doctors will evaluate your child and determine which surgery is right for your child based on your child’s long-term health needs, his age, his skeletal maturity, and several other medical considerations.
+Doctors will evaluate your child and determine which surgery is right for your child based on your child’s long-term health needs, their age, skeletal maturity, and several other medical considerations.

 Spinal fusion